-Charges
+^ Charges

-Charges are a mechanism for initiating a combat with an enemy unit which is not already engaged in a melee.
-To make a Charge, a unit must be able to wheel and then move directly forward until some part of its front is in contact with some part of the target unit.
+Charges are a mechanism for initiating a combat with an enemy unit, used by a unit which is not already engaged in a melee.
+To make a Charge, a unit must be able to wheel and then move directly forward until some part of its front is in contact with some part of the Target unit.
 This movement may not cross the frontage of another enemy unit within 1 inch.
-Cannon and units in "march" formation may not Charge, nor may Irregulars when in the open except against other Irregulars or Cannon.
+Cannon and units in "march" formation may not Charge, nor may Skirmishers when in the open except against other Skirmishers or Cannon.
+Arquebusiers, Archers, Crossbowmen, and Mounted Crossbowmen/Arquebusiers may not charge non-Skirmisher, non-Cannon units unless the Target of the Charge is already engaged in an ongoing combat or is being charged in the flank or rear.

-Frontal charges against Archers and Crossbowmen may involve taking fire during the Charge action.
+Frontal charges against Arquebusiers, Archers, Crossbowmen, and Light Cannon may involve taking fire during the Charge actionif the Charging unit at any point crosses the firing arc of the Target unit.
 This is done exactly as for normal Fire actions.
 If a "devastating fire" results (the loss of 2 Status Levels) then the charging unit will fail to contact its target, and end its move an inch short.
 No Melee action will follow.
-Archers and Crossbowmen who have already acted for the turn will not be able to perform a Fire action at a charging unit.
+Arquebusiers, Archers, Crossbowmen, and Light Cannon which have already acted for the turn will not be able to perform a Fire action at a charging unit.

-When Charged, Irregulars and Horsemen may attempt to evade the Charge.
-Once the Target unit has made its evade movement - which is performed like any other movement, including paying for the initial facing change by the evading unit - and movement remaining to the charging unit may be taken, in an attempt to contact the target.
+When Charged, Skirmishers and Mounted Crossbowmen/Arquebusiers may attempt to evade the Charge.
+Once the Target unit has made its evade movement - which is performed like any other movement, including paying for the initial facing change by the evading unit - and movement remaining to the charging unit may be taken, in an attempt to contact the Target.
 Other Target units may not be contacted, even if they are exposed by the evade move.
 This charge movement in pursuit of an evading Target may not cross the front of a any non-Target enemy unit within 1 inch.

-Note that evade moves will use the evading unit's action for the turn.
+Note that evade moves will use the evading unit\s action for the turn.